dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 [!code-razor[](~/blazor/samples/5.0/BlazorSample_WebAssembly/Shared/index/ListGenericTypeItems1.razor)]

-The following `GenericTypeExample1` component renders two `ListGenericTypeItems1` components setting their types to `string` and `int` with values.
+The following `GenericTypeExample1` component renders two `ListGenericTypeItems1` components:

+* String or integer data is assigned to the `ExampleList` parameter of each component.
+* Type `string` or `int` that matches the type of the assigned data is set for the type parameter (`TExample`) of each component.

 `Pages/GenericTypeExample1.razor`: